softwaredevelop/mql5/Indicators/MyIndicators/KeltnerChannel_Pro.md

 Our MQL5 implementation follows a modern, object-oriented design to ensure stability, reusability, and maintainability.

 * **Modular Calculation Engine (`KeltnerChannel_Calculator.mqh`):**
-    The entire calculation logic for all three modes is encapsulated within a single, powerful include file.
+    The entire calculation logic is encapsulated within a reusable include file.
-  * **Composition over Inheritance:** The calculator uses a composition-based design, internally instantiating dedicated engines for the Moving Average (`CMovingAverageCalculator`) and the ATR (`CATRCalculator`).
-This ensures that the Keltner Channel benefits from the same optimizations and robustness as the standalone indicators.
+  * **Composition Pattern:** The calculator orchestrates two powerful engines:
+    1. **MA Engine:** It uses the `MovingAverage_Engine.mqh` for the Middle Line, enabling advanced smoothing types like DEMA or TEMA.
+    2. **ATR Engine:** It uses the `ATR_Calculator.mqh` for precise volatility measurement.
   * **ATR Source Logic:** The calculator internally checks the `InpAtrSource` parameter and decides whether to calculate the True Range from standard candles or from Heikin Ashi candles, providing all three logical variations within a clean, unified structure.

-* **Optimized Incremental Calculation:**
+* **Optimized Incremental Calculation (O(1)):**
     Unlike basic implementations that recalculate the entire history on every tick, this indicator employs an intelligent incremental algorithm.
   * It utilizes the `prev_calculated` state to determine the exact starting point for updates.
-  * **Persistent State:** The internal buffers (like `m_ma_price` and `m_atr_buffer`) persist their state between ticks.
-This allows recursive smoothing methods (like EMA for the middle line and Wilder's Smoothing for ATR) to continue seamlessly from the last known value without re-processing the entire history.
+  * **Persistent State:** The internal buffers persist their state between ticks.
+This allows recursive smoothing methods to continue seamlessly from the last known value without re-processing the entire history.
   * This results in **O(1) complexity** per tick, ensuring instant updates and zero lag, even on charts with extensive history.

 ## 4. Parameters